beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

 These buttons provide quick access to powerful features.

 -   **Command Palette (`Ctrl+;`):** A pop-up search bar that lets you instantly find and toggle any tag or execute commands like "Clear All" or "Load Preset."
 -   **Prompt History:** Opens a modal showing your last 50 unique prompts.
 You can click any entry to load it back into the crafter.
+History entries also save the UDIO Parameters that were active when the prompt was generated.
 -   **Manage Presets:** Opens a modal to load, update, rename, or delete your saved presets.
+Presets now also store any UDIO Parameters you've set.
 -   **Save as Preset:** Save your current selections and category order as a new preset.
 -   **Deconstruct Prompt with AI:** (Magic wand icon) Opens a modal where you can paste a descriptive, text-based prompt.
 The AI will analyze it and attempt to select all the matching tags from the taxonomy, replacing your current selection.
 This is a powerful way to reverse-engineer prompts you find elsewhere.
 -   **Randomize:** Selects one random tag from each tag-based category.
 A great way to find inspiration!